 When I first started working on the filling that I wanted for this recipe I used a spinach or kale heavy filling.
 In the end, it left the recipe rather soggy and bland.
 Not what I wanted as well as not as flavorful.
 The panko and herbs were washed out.
 I went with the old saying “less is always more”.
 I seasoned panko with simple Italian herbs along with some sundried tomatoes and fresh parsley.
 Oregano, fennel, rosemary, and chili flakes are staples in most pantries as well the flavors complement the gammy richness of lamb belly.

 Lamb belly is thin and only needs a dusting of filling before rolling it up into small parcels.
 I wrapped the meat with kitchen twine to keep it together while cooking.
 You could use toothpicks, but look at how great twine looks.

 I cooked the lamb belly two ways; half of the recipe on the grill and the other half in the oven.
 Both methods are very good.
-Personally, I preferred on the grill as it gave the meat an added smoke flavor with I think is really delicious with lamb.
+Personally, I preferred on the grill as it gave the meat an added smoke flavor with I think is really delicious with Italian Style Lamb Belly.